comp-phys-marc/jquery-ynab-client/README.md

 Connect with YNAB Sync Bank Account See feedback

+# Widget

+In Cents, the example app, the YNAB API means users don't spend their money without thinking first.
+It also means users can know what impact they can expect a fundraiser to have on their overall finances.
+To take this a step further, I thought it would be awesome to be able to see this kind of feedback beside any call-to-action on the web that could have financial implications for a user.
+So, in the example folder of this repo, there is a widget that will take a cost as a parameter and use the YNAB API to provide basic information about the user's finances that pertain to the potential expense.
+This includes whether or not it can be afforded, and if not, then how much saving needs to be done.
+It will run in any JavaScript environment.

 # Status

 This client is not 100% complete.
 The currently supported API endpoints are: